Santoshkasam/Santoshkasam/README.md

 Hi, I’m Santosh.
 I’m interested in autonomous vehicles and mobile robots.
 I’m currently learning computer vision and sensor fusion.
-I’m looking to collaborate on Adas and perception robot projects. you can reach me through Linkedin at https://www.linkedin.com/in/santosh-kumar-kasam-30a47a109/
+I’m open to collaborate on Adas and perception robot projects. you can reach me through Linkedin at https://www.linkedin.com/in/santosh-kumar-kasam-30a47a109/

 <!---